lab-cosmo/pet-mad/docs/README_KOKKOS.md

 - `mpi` - check that the correct MPI implementation is set in `conda_build_config.yaml`.
     The avaiable options are: `nompi`, `mpich`, `openmpi`.

-The package can be built using the following command:
+The package can be built using the following command (to be run from the "root" directory of this guide, i.e., the one which contains `lammps-kokkos\`):

 ```bash
 conda build lammps-kokkos --croot lammps-kokkos-build-artifacts --output-folder lammps-kokkos-build